 And meanwhile we ignore the results of research which tells us that:

 - About 25-40% of our size is likely to be genetic, related to several genes.

-- Most of the life-threatening diseases of obesity can be managed with simple exercise, and without changing weight
+- Most of the “life-threatening” diseases of obesity can be improved by simply moving more – and without changing weight

 - The causes of obesity are much more complex than ‘eat less and move more’ and the combination of factors is different for every single person

 - It’s normal, healthy, and natural for women to gain weight during menopause, as the body changes the way it produces estrogen

 - We still don’t know what causes obesity, nor what actually works to reduce it

 - Restricting food is very likely to lead to emotional issues like depression and psychosis, and diagnosable eating disorders

 - Prejudice against fat people is rife, and increasing